wangziqi2013/wangziqi2013.github.io/_posts/2020-12-14-store-atomicity.markdown

 inserted into the L1 cache.
 To achieve this, when a store-load forwarding happens locally, and the store uop has not been inserted into the L1 cache when the forwarded load commits, the pipeline control logic sets a special bit in the load queue, indicating that the next load (and all loads after, since loads are not reordered) should stall until the forwarding store is globally visible.
+The current location of the store uop in the store buffer is also stored in an extra register of the load queue.
+Whenever a store uop is drained, the load queue checks whether the store uop matches the current value of the register.
+If true, then the load queue can be unblocked, and the head entry can commit in the ROB.
+Otherwise, the load queue keep being blocked.